 • Eventim ApolloTom Jones is a bone fide living legend.
 Now you can join him for an unforgettable night at the Hammersmith Apollo, when he takes you through all the old favourites like "It's not Unusual", "Green Green Grass of Home", "Mama Told Me Not To Come" and "Kiss", plus songs from his latest LP "Praise & Blame".

 • O2 Academy BrixtonShirley Manson and Butch Vig have reformed Garbage, one of the 90's best bands, and announced a string of dates in support of their first new album in seven years - "Not Your Kind Of People".
 You can catch them when the play the Brixton Academy in July.
-Garbage will be performing at the O2 Academy Brixton in London on Sunday July 1st.

 to • Buckingham PalaceThe Buckingham Palace Summer Opening will grant visitors access to the lavishly decorated State Rooms, furnished with treasures from the Royal Collection.
 This year, the Summer Opening will also include a special exhibition called "Diamonds: A Jubilee Celebration".
 There will also be an opportunity to take refreshments in the cafe overlooking the landscaped gardens.

 to • Royal Albert HallTony Bennett was once described by his friend Frank Sinatra as "the best singer in the business".
 His 60-year career includes classic trackes like "Steppin Out With My Baby" and "I Left My Heart in San Francisco" -- and his laid-back, 'Rat Pack' style continues to delight audiences to this day.
-Tony Bennett will be performing a live concert at the Royal Albert Hall on Sunday July 1st.

 to • Tate Modern"The Modern Eye" will reassess the works of the Norwegian painter Edvard Munch.
 The exhibition will feature around 60 paintings and 50 photographs, illustrating how Munch engaged with the current affairs of the day, and how he was inspired by scenes he had seen in the street.